Communications from Across the Grave

 quality, helping the bereaved overcome their loss.

 observation while the owners were at work.
 She writes that she saw ‘an elderly

 man with white hair and a closely cropped beard holding Morgan’s head gently in

 his lap and stroking him.
 When I got to his cage, however, the stranger was

 gone.
 Then Morgan let out a small sigh and peacefully passed away.’
 After she

-described this event to the grieving owner she was
+described this event to the grieving owner she was subsequently shown a

 imaginations, self-comforting self-delusions fabricated by the neurochemicals